Classification of Incidents, and Incident Reporting

 All documentation relating to a recall (e.g. traceability details of products or materials, distribution or warehousing records, or internal paperwork generated as part of the recall) must be in line with document control requirements i.e. date.

-Documentation must be appropriately filed by the Recall Coordinator at the conclusion of a recall.
+Documentation must be appropriately filed by the Recall Coordinator after a recall.
 Corrective Action Records.

 All corrective action and verification records must be available.